Warm greetings to you. My name is Cleis Abeni (Upāsikā tree turtle).

 Affirmations are VERBS.

-They are actions that we do and/or say to uplift ourselves and others.
+Instead, the affirmations overviewed are actions that we do and/or say to uplift ourselves and others.

-On this web-page, I share 25 affirmations that have grounded my work over the last 30-plus years.
-Every engagement within a community; every curriculum and lesson plan that I have designed; no matter the connection, I always infuse my relationships with these affirmations.
+On this web-page, I share 25 affirmations that have grounded my work over the last 30-plus years in my work at schools, community centers, recreation centers, hospitals, and incarceration facilities.
+Every engagement within a community; every curriculum and lesson plan that I have designed or supervised; no matter the connection, I always infuse the work with these affirmations.

 While I work with a range of populations, I have specialized in offering educational services to trauma-impacted, low-income predominately Black, Brown, Indigenous, and immigrant youth, adults, and families in the Mid-Atlantic region of the United States.